Otto Hintze: Legacy

-Intelectual Contribution
+Intellectual contribution

 Hintze was a pioneer of the “bellicist” paradigm emphasizing that military success and victory are foundational to state-formation.
 He argued the state was originally a military organization, where army and state “were virtually identical”, and that all state organization grew out of war, violence and conquest.

-He described the state as a product of constant war-tension, needing standing armies and efficient military and financial administration, and that even in peacetime internal tensions (rulers vs elites vs bureaucracy) constrained the state.
+He described the state as a product of constant war-tension, needing standing armies and efficient military and financial administration, and that even in peacetime internal tensions (rulers vs. the elites vs. bureaucracy) constrained the state.
 After World War I he criticized militarism, argued Germany should switch from expansion to stable power, and that the state is less about glory and more a coercive institution organized for survival, order and administration.

 Hintze emphasised that political structures tend to solidify after war into enduring state institutions (administration, policing, military) coordinating through an executive, i.e., “the organizational residue of warfare”.
 He argued military and bureaucratic elites became the dominant ruling class after victory, and that victory increased state capacity, which in turn supported capitalist development through state-created markets, order and discipline.